Sleepy4k/laravel-warga-plus/README.md

-# Laravel HIPMI PT Telkom University Purwokerto Content Management Service
+# Laravel Warga Plus

-This project is a content management service built with Laravel for HIPMI PT Telkom University Purwokerto.
-It enables users to register, manage their products, and submit articles, while administrators can oversee application settings, manage content, verify user data, and ensure secure operations across the platform.
+This project is a

 ## Overview

 ### User Dashboard

-- User can see their dashboard including product, article, and much more
+- User can see their dashboard to see and create a report.
 - Submit their spesific task easily only with some step on submission form

 ### Admin Dashboard